Welcome to the 2nd annual Indian Creek Trail Poetry Walk!

 PAUL WOOLERY

 PAUL WOOLERY is a retired therapist who kept a private practice in Hood River until 2015.
-He has loved the Columbia Gorge since he first lived here with his young family in 1971, working as a tractor driver in an Underwood orchard.
-Two years ago, he discovered poems displayed on trails in the Olympic National Park, which inspired him to initiate the Indian Creek Poetry Walk.
-He is grateful to all the talented individuals who have contributed to its success.
+He has loved the Columbia Gorge since coming here in 1971 to work as a tractor driver in an Underwood pear orchard.
+The first poetry walk he saw was in 1973 along a trail in the tiny hamlet of Helvetia, West Virginia.
+Fifty years later, he discovered poems displayed on trails in the Olympic National Park, and was inspired to initiate the Indian Creek Poetry Walk.
+He is grateful to the many talented individuals who have contributed to its success.

 Chuck Gehling, Gina Mares, and Paul Woolery